Eman288/Security-Keypad-Embedded-System/README.md

 # Security Keypad Embedded System

 ## Overview
 This project is an **Embedded System** implementation for a Security Keypad.
 It features a password-protected system that authenticates users and allows access based on predefined logic.
-The project is designed to work on a microcontroller, with hardware and software components integrated to achieve a secure and functional
+The project is designed to work on a microcontroller, with hardware and software components integrated to achieve a secure and functional setup.

 ---